Water splitting

-Efficient and economical water splitting would be a technological breakthrough that could underpin a hydrogen economy, based on green hydrogen.
-A version of water splitting occurs in photosynthesis, but hydrogen is not produced.
+Efficient and economical water splitting would be a technological breakthrough that could underpin a hydrogen economy.
+A version of water splitting occurs in photosynthesis, but hydrogen is not released but rather used ionically to drive the Calvin cycle.
 The reverse of water splitting is the basis of the hydrogen fuel cell.
+Water splitting using solar radiation has not been commercialized.

 Electrolysis

-Electrolysis of water is the decomposition of water (H2O) into oxygen (O2) and hydrogen (H2) due to an electric current being passed through the water.
+Electrolysis of water is the decomposition of water (H2O) into oxygen (O2) and hydrogen (H2):